higherkindness/mu-scala/README.md

 Based on https://github.com/grpc-ecosystem/grpc-gateway.

 [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) is a plugin of protoc.
 It reads gRPC service definition, and generates a reverse-proxy server which translates a RESTful JSON API into gRPC.
-This server is generated according to custom options in your gRPC definition.
 This server is generated according to [custom options](https://cloud.google.com/service-management/reference/rpc/google.api#http) in your gRPC definition.

 ### Prerequisites